vofili/gymsharkSolution/README.md

 Only whole packs can be shipped.
 The minimum number of items should be shipped.
 The minimum number of packs should be used.
-The application includes a basic HTTP API and a simple UI for interacting with the calculation logic.
+The application includes a basic HTTP API and can include a simple UI for interacting with the calculation logic.
 Pack sizes are configurable for flexibility.

 ## Dependencies